FAQs and anwsers

 Is it possible to study science communication via distance learning?

 Yes.
-The Department of Science Communication offers a Postgraduate Certificate in Creative Non-fiction Science Writing via distance learning.
+The Department of Science Communication offers a Postgraduate Certificate in Science Communication via distance learning.

 What postgraduate qualifications are available with the Department of Science Communication at the University of Otago?

 The Department of Science Communication offers the following postgraduate qualifications:

 - Postgraduate Certificate (one semester full-time equivalent)